CLopez021/MineArena/README.md

 <h3>Generating a Model</h3>
 <ol>
     <li>To generate models using AI, an API key from Meshy is required.
 This involves creating an account on their website, and purchasing a subscription to get access to their API.
 This can be done here: <a href="https://www.meshy.ai/settings/api">Meshy API Page</a></li>
-    <li>After acquiring an API key, go into the config folder of your Minecraft directory, and open "ai_builder-common.toml".
+    <li>After acquiring an API key, go into the config folder of your Minecraft directory, and open "mine_arena-common.toml".
 Paste your API key here.</li>
     <li>Once you load up your world, run the command <code>model generate &lt;prompt&gt;</code> to generate a model.
 </ol>